jankazil/hrrr-data/README.md

 ## Development

+### Code Development Commands

+- `make setup-dev-env` - Creates an editable conda development environment with all required dependencies.

 ### Code Quality and Testing Commands

 - `make fmt` - Runs ruff format, which automatically reformats Python files according to the style rules in `pyproject.toml`